Information for your safety in Ibaraki and Japan.

 Do not linger near low-lying coastal areas especially if you hear a tsunami warning or feel a large earthquake.
 Warnings are usually blasted on city-wide public address systems, on the radio, on television, and also on the Yahoo!
 Japan 津波情報 (Tsunami Information) page (Japanese only).

 Although very rare, tornadoes (竜巻, tatsumaki) have been known to occur in the southern and western regions of Ibaraki Prefecture.
-Due to geographical features, these areas along with Tochigi and Saitama Prefectures are the likeliest places for a tornado to touch down.
+Due to their geographical features, these areas along with Tochigi and Saitama Prefectures are the likeliest places for a tornado to touch down.

 Tornadoes are usually preceded by rather large storms, though not always so.
 Keep an eye out for low-hanging clouds and a funnel-like formation.
 If this occurs, seek shelter immediately.
 If a tornado is forming, it does not need much time to touch down.

 - Immediately get to the lowest floor in your building.
-An underground space is ideal, but the ground floor is the best alternative especially in Japan where basements are nearly non-existent.
+An underground space is ideal, but the ground floor is the best alternative especially in Japan where basements are non-existent.